-Salers is a farmhouse version of Cantal cheese.
+Savers is a close cousin to Cantal cheese.

 Cantal is made in Auvergne, France; Salers is a small village within the Cantal production zone.

-Salers is like Cantal in almost every way, Cantal is the “commercial, industrial version” made with pasteurized cow’s milk.
+Cantal is like Salers in almost every way, except Cantal is the “commercial, industrial version” made in much larger quantities and with either pasteurized or raw milk from three different breeds of cattle.

 Salers Cheese has a 45% fat content.